Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

-“Hows our return track?”
+"Hows our orienteering?"
 Jonas asked their Translocation specialist.

 "Beacons active, all sound.
 No tampering," Paul returned after a moment's concentration.

-The day began to wane as the group made slow progress.
-A few more encounters with ambitious local fauna resulted in some hairy moments of thrilling combat, but a few touches of healing magic from Jonas ensured that the group remained in tip-top form.
+The day waned as the group's slow progress continued.
+A few more encounters with ambitious local fauna resulted in some hairy moments of thrilling combat, though Jonas' healing touch ensured that the group remained in tip-top form.

-By nightfall, the group estimated that it had made an ingress of about ten kilometres toward the centre of the island, where the towering Bayan trees could just be seen from outside.
-With any luck, they should penetrate into the region where the Dryads made their home the next day.
+By nightfall, the group estimated that it had made an ingress of about ten kilometres toward the centre of the Island, at which point the towering Bayan trees began to make their presence known.
+With any luck, they should penetrate the region where the Dryads made their home the next day.

-Gwen produced their shelter, the Portable Habitat, and placed a HDM crystal into the slot at its base.
+Gwen produced their shelter, the Portable Habitat, and placed an HDM crystal into the slot at its base.

-She invoked the glyph of activation.
-The model habitat quickly grew into a portal that shimmered in the middle of the forest, invisible and shielded except to registered members of her party.
+She invoked the glyph of activation, at which point the habitat quickly grew into a portal that shimmered in the middle of the forest, invisible and shielded except to registered members of her party.

-“There are showers?”
-Gwen could feel the humidity congealing like stick brine between herself and the skin suit.
-The breathing fabric didn’t help, not when the moisture felt like a film of warm water in the jungle.
+"There are showers?"
+Gwen could feel the humidity congealing like stick brine between herself and the skinsuit.
+The breathing fabric made her feel like she was wearing a film of warm water.

 "Noodles, I'd imagine.
 Pasta and the like.
 Storage Ring Pot Luck?"

-Gwen had the most extensive storage space out of all of them and so had become the proverbial mule for their dietary supplies.
+Gwen had the most extensive storage space and was thus the proverbial mule for their party.

-It was such a jarring difference, to be trekking through a Black Zone jungle one moment, and then suddenly they were in a safe pocket-space with working stoves, showers, and actual beds.
-She couldn’t imagine what it would have been like if they had to find shelter in the trees, as her High-school Field Trip had done.
+To her body, the cool "house" made a jarring difference.
+One minute, she was trekking through a Black Zone jungle, then suddenly, they were in a safe pocket-space with working stoves, showers, and actual beds.
+She couldn't imagine what it would have been like if they had to find shelter in the trees, as her High-school Field Trip had done.
 Was this the difference between adventuring with professionals, and adventuring with poorly equipped amateurs?
-Then again, as students, they had been in a Green Zone - where this was a Zone where moving at night was a recipe for constant ambush and disaster.

-Gwen felt every anticipation satisfied after she’d emerged refreshed from a cold shower, arriving at the dinner table to find Jonas humorously in an apron, serving bowls of aromatic Bolognese.
+After a cold shower, she found Jonas humorously attired in an apron, serving bowls of aromatic Bolognese.